By the end of this section, you will be able to:

 Episodic framing occurs when a story focuses on isolated details or specifics rather than looking broadly at a whole issue.
 Thematic framing takes a broad look at an issue and skips numbers or details.
 It looks at how the issue has changed over a long period of time and what has led to it.
 For example, a large, urban city is dealing with the problem of an increasing homeless population, and the city has suggested ways to improve the situation.
 If journalists focus on the immediate statistics, report the current percentage of homeless people, interview a few, and look at the city’s current investment in a homeless shelter, the coverage is episodic.
 If they look at homelessness as a problem increasing everywhere, examine the reasons people become homeless, and discuss the trends in cities’ attempts to solve the problem, the coverage is thematic.
 Episodic frames may create more sympathy, while a thematic frame may leave the reader or viewer emotionally disconnected and less sympathetic (Figure 8.16).

 Framing can also affect the way we see race, socioeconomics, or other generalizations.
 For this reason, it is linked to priming: when media coverage predisposes the viewer or reader to a particular perspective on a subject or issue.
 If a newspaper article focuses on unemployment, struggling industries, and jobs moving overseas, the reader will have a negative opinion about the economy.
-If then asked whether he or she approves of the president’s job performance, the reader is primed to say no. Readers and viewers are able to fight priming effects if they are aware of them or have prior information about the subject.
+If then asked whether they approve of the president’s job performance, the reader is primed to say no. Readers and viewers are able to fight priming effects if they are aware of them or have prior information about the subject.

 COVERAGE EFFECTS ON GOVERNANCE AND CAMPAIGNS